OpenFn/docs/docs/manage-projects/webhook-auth.md

 ---
-title: Adding Webhook Authentication
+title: Webhook Security
-sidebar_label: Webhook Authentication
+sidebar_label: Webhook Security
-slug: /webhook-authentication
+slug: /webhook-security
 ---

 This page guides you through the steps of adding an additional layer of security